lilyyanglt/MyOperatingSystem/README.md

 My goal is to learn enough from this book and then start building on top of it with other features.

+# Important note

+* When compiling the image by running `cat boot_sect.bin kernel.bin > os-image`
+* the order is very important, if you switched the order of kernel.bin and then boot_sect.bin in your os-image, the first sector would be the kernel,
+* so you'll run into the issue of boot disk not found.